 What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

-Let’s start with the most unique aspect of visiting Tonga, which is the culture.
-Nowhere else in the world can you experience Tongan culture, which is a Pacific nation proud to be the only one never to be colonised.
-It’s also a nation that is less-visited by tourists, thus feels much more authentic than other South Pacific countries.
+The most unique aspect of visiting Tonga is the culture.
+Nowhere else in the world can you experience Tongan culture, which is a Polynesian culture and nation proud to be the only one never to be colonised.
+It’s also a nation that is far less visited by tourists and thus feels much more authentic than other South Pacific countries.
 Tours are more about being with a local just showing you the cool stuff around, rather than going through a rehearsed speech.

 That’s not to say that there’s no influence from the Western world, especially when it comes to religion.
 Tonga is a very religious country, which interestingly shuts down on a Sunday.
 Outside of tourist resorts, it is illegal to conduct business, play sports, exercise or even do some chores!
 For travellers staying in towns and villages, this is the perfect opportunity to experience the glorious singing of the locals at one of the church services.